venamax/dataincubator/mr/README.md

 You'll be estimating the Shannon entropy of different Simple English and Thai based off of their Wikipedias.
 Do this with n-grams of characters, by first calculating the entropy of a single n-gram and then dividing by n to get the per-character entropy.
-Use n-grams of size 1, 2, 3, 4, 5, 10 and 15.
+Use n-grams of size 1, 2, 3.
 How should our per-character entropy estimates vary based off of n?
 How should they vary by the size of the corpus?
 How much data would we need to get reasonable entropy estimates for each n?

 The data you need is available at:
     - https://s3.amazonaws.com/thedataincubator-course/mrdata/simple/part-000*